 Intimacy doesn’t always equal sex

 If you’re suffering from a serious lack of libido (exhaustion and hormones can do that), accept that this is a stage you’re going through.
 Romance shouldn’t always focus on sex; it’s about forging a meaningful connection and enjoying one another’s company.
+Now is not a time for the toys, masturbators and the like!!!
+However if that is something which could help don’t rule it out – im not an expert here but this page will give you more information.

 If you feel like this, it is a good idea to talk openly about it, though.
 Lack of communication can leave your partner feeling undesirable or unwanted, and they could probably do with some reassurance.